ARMmbed/BLEIntros/GettingStarted/DevIntro.md

 7. On the app you installed on your phone, discover your beacon and check that the URL is correct.

+You might be interested in some of the URI Beacon's [advanced features](/AdvSamples/URIBeaconAdv/).
 ____

 <a name="hearratesample">